-Students with double majors in Psychology and Sociology or Sociology majors with a minor in Psychology may substitute PSYC 301 for SOCL 316 provided they complete an additional course in Sociology.
+\\Students with double majors in Psychology and Sociology or Sociology majors with a minor in Psychology may substitute PSYC 301 (with a grade of C or higher) for SOCL 316 provided they complete an additional course in Sociology.
 Consult advisers for appropriate courses.